core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The payload of the OSCORE message SHALL encode the ciphertext of the COSE object.
 In the group mode, the ciphertext above is concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

 * This specification defines the usage of the sixth least significant bit, called the "Group Flag", in the first byte of the OSCORE option containing the OSCORE flag bits.
-This flag bit is registered in {{iana-cons-flag-bits}} of this specification.
+This flag bit is specified in {{iana-cons-flag-bits}}.

 * The Group Flag MUST be set to 1 if the OSCORE message is protected using the group mode ({{mess-processing}}).